-I am very pleased to introduce the Trustees' Annual Report and Financial Statements for 2022.
+I am very pleased to introduce the Trustees' Annual Report and Financial Statements for 2023, my first as Chair of the OIA Board.

-It has been another challenging year for students and the higher education sector as we came out of the pandemic into the cost of living crisis and other pressures, and this has been reflected in our work during the year.
+It has again been a challenging year for students and the higher education sector, and this has been reflected in our work during this time.
 Despite this context the OIA has fulfilled its role effectively and provided a valuable service.
-We sustained strong performance against key performance indicators and resolved complaints for more students than ever before.
-We continued to share learning from complaints with the sector and to engage positively with students, their representative bodies and higher education providers.
-We have played our part effectively in the wider regulatory framework, using our influence to maintain focus on students' concerns and responding to emerging and developing issues.
+We met or exceeded our key performance indicators and resolved complaints for more students than ever before.
+We continued to share learning from complaints and to engage positively with students, their representative bodies and higher education providers.
+We played our part effectively in the wider regulatory framework, using our influence to maintain focus on students' concerns and responding to emerging and developing issues.